open-source-tabletop/openfire/core-rules.md

 Each round follows a similar process of steps the players should follow:

 1. Roll for initiative.
-2. Alternate activions for units.
+2. Alternate activations for units.
 3. Check for stress.
 4. Remove activation markers.